 But what exactly is Starling bank?
 What benefits does it offer and is it safe to use?
-Find out everything you need to know here in our complete Starling bank review.
+Find out everything you need to know here in our complete Starling bank UK review.

 Starling bank is a UK-based, mobile-only challenger bank that specialises in personal current accounts, business accounts and joint accounts, among many other services.